tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ####  Diffie-Hellman Key Exchange with Authentication

-When Diffie-Hellman key exchange is used, the server can either supply a certificate containing fixed Diffie-Hellman parameters or use the server key exchange message to send a set of temporary Diffie-Hellman parameters signed with a DSA or RSA certificate.
-Temporary parameters are hashed with the hello.random values before signing to ensure that attackers do not replay old parameters.
-In either case, the client can verify the certificate or signature to ensure that the parameters belong to the server.
+When Diffie-Hellman key exchange is used, the client and server use the client key exchange and server key exchange messages to send temporary Diffie-Hellman parameters.
+The signature in the certificate verify message (if present) covers the entire handshake up to that point and thus binds the ephemeral DHE keys to the certificate.

-If the client has a certificate containing fixed Diffie-Hellman parameters, its certificate contains the information required to complete the key exchange.
-Note that in this case the client and server will generate the same Diffie-Hellman result (i.e., pre_master_secret) every time they communicate.
-To prevent the pre_master_secret from staying in memory any longer than necessary, it should be converted into the master_secret as soon as possible.
-Client Diffie-Hellman parameters must be compatible with those supplied by the server for the key exchange to work.

-If the client has a standard DSA or RSA certificate or is unauthenticated, it sends a set of temporary parameters to the server in the client key exchange message, then optionally uses a certificate verify message to authenticate itself.

-If the same DH keypair is to be used for multiple handshakes, either because the client or server has a certificate containing a fixed DH keypair or because the server is reusing DH keys, care must be taken to prevent small subgroup attacks.
-Implementations SHOULD follow the guidelines found in {{RFC2785}}.

-Small subgroup attacks are most easily avoided by using one of the DHE cipher suites and generating a fresh DH private key (X) for each handshake.
-If a suitable base (such as 2) is chosen, g^X mod p can be computed very quickly;
-therefore, the performance cost is minimized.
+Peers SHOULD validate each other's public key Y (dh_Ys offered by the server or DH_Yc offered by the client) by ensuring that 1 < Y < p-1.
+This simple check ensures that the remote peer is properly behaved and isn't forcing the local system into a small subgroup.

 Additionally, using a fresh key for each handshake provides Perfect Forward Secrecy.
 Implementations SHOULD generate a new X for each handshake when using DHE cipher suites.

-Because TLS allows the server to provide arbitrary DH groups, the client should verify that the DH group is of suitable size as defined by local policy.
-The client SHOULD also verify that the DH public exponent appears to be of adequate size. {{RFC3766}} provides a useful guide to the strength of various group sizes.
-The server MAY choose to assist the client by providing a known group, such as those defined in {{RFC4307}} or {{RFC3526}}.
-These can be verified by simple comparison.

 ###  Version Rollback Attacks